 Optimal stock level formula

-The optimal order quantity is related to the Wilson model, which uses the amount and frequency with which orders are placed with suppliers to achieve optimal management of inventory and of raw material procurement.
-The formula below is used to calculate this numeric value:
+The optimal order quantity is related to the EOQ formula (or Wilson model), which uses the amount and frequency with which orders are placed with suppliers to achieve optimal management of inventory and of raw material procurement.
+This numeric value is calculated using the formula below:

 Where Q is the optimal order quantity, D is the annual demand for raw material, K is the cost of each order, and G is the cost of storing a product for a specific amount of time.
-As a result, thanks to the Wilson model, the warehouse manager will know when an order should be placed.
+As a result, thanks to the EOQ formula, the warehouse manager will know when an order should be placed.

-Besides the optimal order quantity, we need to obtain the installation’s minimum and safety stock levels.
+Besides the optimal order quantity, we need to obtain the facility's minimum and safety stock levels.
 This formula determines a warehouse’s minimum stock level: